 A negotiated plea bargain is also beneficial to the prosecutor, especially when the prosecutor’s evidence is weak.
 Negotiated plea agreements are often favored in the court system because they eliminate the extraordinary time and expense of conducting a trial.
 I have extensive experience in the plea agreement negotiating process for financial crimes.
 I can evaluate whether a plea agreement will provide the best resolution of your case.

-Skilled Representation at the Sentencing Hearing
+The Importance of the Sentencing Hearing

+The sentencing hearing in a financial crimes case is one of the most important hearings in the criminal court process.
 Most people charged with embezzlement crimes are not hardened criminals who set out to steal or misappropriate the money or property of others.
 It is not uncommon for embezzlement crimes to occur when an individual is suffering from mental illness, substance abuse or a gambling addiction.

 Preparing for the Sentencing Hearing